roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 You need to have some *discipline*, however.

->Let's assume you topdecking and the card on top is a Consider.
+>Let's assume you are topdecking and the card on top is a Consider.
-You cast consider you see  a Shredder.
+You cast consider and you see a Shredder.
 That Shredder will not get you out of Topdeck Mode.
 You bin that bastard.